braze-inc/braze-docs/_docs/_partners/data_and_infrastructure_agility/customer_data_platform/tealium/tealium_for_currents.md

 In Braze, navigate to **Currents > + Create Current > Tealium Export**.
 Provide an integration name, contact email, and the Tealium URL from Step 1.
 Next, select what you want to track from the list of available events.
 Lastly, click **Launch Current**

 {% alert important %}
-It's important to keep your Tealium URL up to date and active.
-If your connector's URL becomes inactive, Braze will be unable to send events.
+It's important to keep your Tealium URL up to date.
+If your connector's URL is incorrect, Braze will be unable to send events.
 If this persists for more than **48 hours**, the connector's events will be dropped and data will be permanently lost.
 {% endalert %}

 All events sent to Tealium will include the user's `external_user_id`.
 At this time, Braze does not send event data to Tealium for users who do not have their `external_user_id` set.